ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.18.1.
 DynamoDB Architecture

-NoSQL Database as a Service (DBaaS)
+NoSQL Database as a Service (DBaaS).

 - Wide column Key/Value database.
 - Not like RDS which is a Database Server as a Product.